rohanbas95/devops/level5/README.md

-updated code to use dynamo db from local laptop
+updated code to use dynamo db from local